sdavides/AqaraPOST-Homeassistant/README.md

 ---

-- Your value from BurpSuite on “config node”:
+- Your value from BurpSuite on “config" node in to NodeRed:

 appid	(XXXXXXAPPIDXXXXXXXXXXX)